DPhil Student in Migration Studies

 Centre on Migration, Policy and Society (COMPAS)

-Domiziana’s interest in families emerged from her previous studies with migrant parents and youth.
 Domiziana completed her MPhil in Sociology at the University of Cambridge in July 2019 with a Gates Cambridge Scholarship.
-During her MPhil, Domiziana investigated the experiences of Latin American parents in London.
-Her interest on migrant parents emerged after having spent three years during her undergraduate in Liberal Arts and Science at Amsterdam University College understanding the experiences of Moroccan-Dutch youth in Amsterdam and Rotterdam.
+Prior to moving to the UK, she completed her BA in Liberal Arts and Science at Amsterdam University College, where for three years she ventured to understand the educational experiences and the peer culture of Moroccan-Dutch youth in Amsterdam and Rotterdam.